In these uncertain times, the Tacoma area is finding hope in CityU alumnus, Kwabi Amoah-Forson, also known as the...READ MORE

 About her Master’s thesis, titled: Utilizing Spiritual Leadership to Increase Employee Engagement

 The focus of her thesis was to demonstrate that engaging employees is all about leadership style.
 The most effective way to engage employees is to create a true connection between the employee and the leader/company.
 To create a connection, the leader’s vision needs to have a broad appeal.
 The vision cannot just focus on the good of the organization, but how the vision holds promise to all stakeholders.
 Leaders must work towards creating harmony and well-being by demonstrating concern and care for each employee as a person, and not just treat them as an employee.
 Lastly, the spiritual leader must be a role model for the vision, well-being, hope, and faith.

 Maria used the research from her thesis work to publish and article about spiritual leadership for The Point, a Credit Union Association out of the state of New York.
 The title of her article was ‘Spiritual Leadership’ Can Engage, Retain Employees.
-Please click this link to view the article in a recently published e-newsletter (third story down from the top).

 How has your Master of Arts degree helped you in your career?

 Maria stated that the Master of Arts degree has helped her to expand in her position of Human Resources Manager by developing a better understanding of the effect leadership has on people, which has positively affected the way she coaches managers to lead for both successful employee performance and more positive relationships at work.